Find Your Edge...

 To generate new members of the population, members of the current population are selected at random, and the fitter ones are chosen as parents for crossover and mutation.
 A less fit member is selected at random to be replaced by the new member.
 The process is repeated until as many new members have been created as there are members in the current population.
 This step represents one generation.

-If the user has selected the Reset on Out-of-Sample Performance option, the out-of-sample results for the top strategy are checked after each specified number of generations.
+If the user has selected one of the Build Failure Rules, the results are checked on the test segment after the specified number of generations.
 If the results are not above the threshold chosen by the user, the process is reset, which causes the population to be re-initialized and the generation count to be reset to zero.
 After the specified number of generations has been successfully completed, the top strategies are listed in the Performance table in order of fitness.

 Entry and Exit Conditions